The Global Volcanism Program has no activity reports for Aragats.

 The Global Volcanism Program has no Bulletin Reports available for Aragats.

 This compilation of synonyms and subsidiary features may not be comprehensive.
 Features are organized into four major categories: Cones, Craters, Domes, and Thermal Features.
 Synonyms of features appear indented below the primary name.
 In some cases additional feature type, elevation, or location details are provided.

 |Feature Name||Feature Type||Elevation||Latitude||Longitude|

-|The twin northern summits of Aragats volcano in NW Armenia are seen from a ridge to the south.
+|The two northern summits of Aragats volcano in NW Armenia seen from a ridge to the south.
 Extensive hydrothermal alteration has modified rocks in the summit region of this large andesitic-to-dacitic stratovolcano.
-The 4095-m-high main edifice of Aragats is dissected by glaciers and is of Pliocene to late-Pleistocene age.
-Satellitic cones and fissures have produced lava flows of late-Pleistocene to possible Holocene age.
+The main edifice of Aragats is dissected by glaciers and is of Pliocene to late-Pleistocene age.
+Satellite cones and fissures have produced lava flows of late-Pleistocene to possible Holocene age.